 Blue Cross-designated PCMH practices also had an 8.7 percent lower rate of adult high-tech radiology use, a 15.1 percent lower rate of adult ER visits and a 17.2 percent lower rate of pediatric ER visits.

 “The PCMH model enables primary care physicians to work as a team to manage their patients’ care continually, rather than just occasionally see them for a sick visit,” Dr. Share says.

 Blue Cross Blue Shield of Michigan’s PCMH model of care provides a strong base for primary care health services in the state.
 It’s the foundation of larger Organized Systems of Care, where patients’ care is coordinated across health care settings and locations.

 “The PCMH model also encourages primary care physicians to coordinate with specialists, and with providers at other facilities such as hospitals or outpatient centers.
 This coordination greatly contributes to an improved patient experience, and health outcomes,” says Dr. Share.

-In addition, the PCMH model is the foundation of new products and programs offered through Blue Cross, such as the Personal Choice PPO plan, available this October, and the Blue Distinction Total Care program, which makes the PCMH model available to companies that have employees in multiple states.
+In addition, the PCMH model is the foundation of new products and programs offered through Blue Cross, such as the Physician Choice PPO plan, available this October, and the Blue Distinction Total Care program, which makes the PCMH model available to companies that have employees in multiple states.